How to Hire and Retain Quality Automotive Technicians

-The level of expertise required for each tech to work on today’s vehicle is always climbing faster than the techs’ pay has.
+The level of expertise required for each tech to work on today’s vehicle is always climbing faster than the techs’ pay.
 You need to develop a fair system of pay where everyone benefits.
 Yes, this is a constant challenge, but if you consider how expensive it is to lose a good tech, it is a good investment.

 4. Farm Incoming Techs

 When looking for budding technicians, high school and post-secondary level automotive programs are a good place to start.
 Take some time and get involved in a program.
 Get permission to visit the school and make connections; maybe invite the class to your shop for a visit.

 Identify students that have talent.
 Consider setting up an apprentice situation where a student comes to your shop for a few hours a week to watch, work, and learn.
 This is a win-win situation for the student and for you as well.

 The student gets much needed hands-on experience, and you could get an entry level technician when all is said and done.
 It's not as ideal as a fully qualified technician, but in this climate, we have to exhaust every idea.

 5. Retain Your Retiring Technicians